ruslandoga/hexdocs-global-search/notes.md

 })
 ```

-Example search that filters functions in related packages only:
+Example search that filters functions in related packages only

 ```elixir
 collection = "functions"